 Elevator and Escalator Maintenance Contracts

 Oil and Grease.
 Under this type of contract, the elevator service provider, for a nominal monthly fee, performs a routine maintenance examination.
 During this examination, the elevator is cleaned, oiled, and adjusted.
-Any noted safety deficiencies, repairs, replacement parts, or callback service are billed in addition to the monthly fee.
-Code-required periodic Category 1 and Category 5 safety inspections are also an additional charge.
+Any noted safety deficiencies, repairs, replacement parts, or callback services are billed in addition to the monthly fee.
+Code-required periodic Category 1 and Category 5 safety inspections also incur an additional charge.

-Academic institutions with a large number of elevators and escalators sometimes utilize in-house maintenance personnel for some or all of this equipment.
+Academic institutions with many elevators and escalators sometimes utilize in-house maintenance personnel for some or all of this equipment.
 This can substantially reduce costs; however, the owner or facilities manager must be certain that the elevator technicians employed are qualified for the various systems that they are responsible to maintain, because the institution is taking on the full liability for public safety.
-In these instances, a standing order contract is made with a qualified service provider for large-scale repairs, replacement of hoist ropes on traction elevators, escalator step chains, and performance of statutory periodic Category 1 and Category 5 code-required safety inspections, which in-house staff personnel are not equipped to perform.
+In these instances, a standing-order contract is made with a qualified service provider for large-scale repairs, replacement of hoist ropes on traction elevators, escalator step chain repair and replacement, and statutory periodic Category 1 and Category 5 code-required safety inspections, which in-house staff personnel are not equipped to perform.

 Regardless of the type of maintenance contract, or whether maintenance is performed by in-house personnel, maintenance can be broken into four general areas: housekeeping, lubrication, replacement or repair of worn components, and adjustments.
 These areas sometimes overlap but are sufficiently independent to allow separate evaluation.